 7. Virginia

-Virginia is definitely more populated than other states, so you’ll have a hard time finding land if you want to be reclusive.
+Virginia is more populated than other states, so you’ll have difficulty finding land if you want to be reclusive.

-Farmland is pricey and, while property taxes are low, the income tax is high.
+Farmland is pricey, while property taxes are low, the income tax is high.

 You might also be annoyed by noise from the many highways or the sound of jet planes overhead from the nearby military bases.
-However, the higher population does mean more resources like schools and job opportunities (in case you don’t plan on homesteading as your main job).
+However, the higher population means more resources like schools and job opportunities (in case you don’t plan on homesteading as your main job).

 Pros

-Net metering and programs which buy back electricity for more than retail cost
+• Net metering and programs that buy back electricity for more than retail cost

 Cons